kappnav/design/kind-action-mapping.md

 ### Configmap Hierarchy and Precedence

 One or more action configmaps may exist to which the same resource maps.
-Multiple distinct action configmaps may exist for any resource instance and are processed in this order, from most specific to least specific:
+Multiple mapping rules may exist to which a resource maps; mapping rules are searched for in this order, using the match values from the from resource, searching for a matching rule from the most specific to least specific:

 For a resource kind qualified by the subkind annotation:

 - kind-subkind.name - instance specific
 - kind-subkind - subkind specific
 - kind - kind specific